7 Reasons to Visit the Hamamatsu Museum of Musical Instruments

 3. English Names of Instruments Are Displayed

-Regrettably, most instruments do not have English descriptions.
-However, names and place-of-origin are stated in English for most.
+Regrettably, most instruments on display do not have English descriptions, although names and place-of-origin are stated in English for most.
 What is more useful is perhaps the gentle audio snippets playing at some exhibits.
 If you recognize what you see, or have at least read about the instrument, these snippets complete your knowledge by allowing you to hear what the instrument actually sounds like.

 4. A Section Devoted to Made-in-Japan Instruments